 That is primarily because investors bet the U.S. Federal Reserve and the world's other major central banks will tighten monetary policy only gradually with few signs of inflation pressures building.

-The minutes of the Fed's last policy meeting on Dec.
-12-13 released on Wednesday did little to change that perception.
+Still, the minutes of the Fed's last policy meeting on Dec.
+12-13 released on Wednesday did little to change that perception of measured monetary tightening.

-They showed policymakers saw President Donald Trump's tax cut plans as providing a boost to consumer spending but also uncertainty over the impact of fiscal stimulus on raising price pressures.
+The minutes showed that policymakers saw President Donald Trump's tax cut plans as providing a boost to consumer spending but also uncertainty over the impact of fiscal stimulus on raising price pressures.

-The price of Fed funds rate futures fell a tad, with April contract pricing in about 75 percent chance of a rate hike by March, compared to around 60 percent at the end of last year.
+Fed funds rate futures fell slightly, with the April contract pricing in about a 75 percent chance of a rate hike by March, compared with around 60 percent at the end of last year.

-In the currency market the dollar ticked up 0.2 percent against the yen to 112.69 yen following the upbeat U.S. data while the euro was little changed at $1.2002.
+In the currency market, the dollar ticked up 0.2 percent against the yen to 112.69 yen following upbeat U.S. data.